hoponaillc/hoponai.github.io/index.md

     title: At Your Service
     services:
       - title: Facebook Messenger
-        text: Our templates are updated regularly so they don't break.
+        text: Reach more than 1.69 billion users.
         icon: fa-facebook-messenger
         url: https://startbootstrap.com/
       - title: Instagram
-        text: You can use this theme as is, or you can make changes!
+        text: Reach more than 112 million users.
         icon: fa-instagram
       - title: Whatsapp
-        text: We update dependencies to keep things fresh.
+        text: 2 billion registered users!
         icon: fa-whatsapp-square
   - type: contact.html
     section_id: contacts
     title: Let's Get In Touch!
     text: >-
-      Ready to start your next project with us?
+      Ready to get your virutal assistant?
 Give us a call or send us an email and we will get back to you as soon as possible!
     actions:
     - title: +1 (973) 527-7140